Do Narcissists Enjoy Kissing?

 Science Behind Kissing

-Scientists are still trying to definitively figure out why us humans are one of the few creatures on the planet who feel the need to press our lips against someone else’s and share saliva.
-Sounds appealing when you put it like that, doesn’t it!
+Scientists are still trying to definitively figure out why we humans are one of the few creatures on the planet who feel the need to press our lips against someone else’s and share saliva.
+It sounds appealing when put like that, doesn’t it?

 But here are some very good arguments behind the act of people sharing a kiss.